krunker-india/PUBobot-ki/commands.md

 ### TEAMS PICKING:
 !cointoss or !ct [heads or tails] - toss a coin.
 !pick <i>@nick</i> - pick a user to your team.
-!put <i>@nick<i> alpha or beta - put player in specified team (availible only for users with moderator or admin rights).
+!put <i>@nick</i> alpha or beta - put player in specified team (availible only for users with moderator or admin rights).
 !subfor <i>@nick</i> - become a substitute for specified player.
 !capfor alpha or beta - become a captain of specified team.
 !teams - show teams for current pickup.